 In summary a total of 45 independent submissions were received.
+These submissions equate to a 41% response rate based on the number of letters sent out.
 In the analysis these were divided between positive and negative comments.
 Twenty-five respondents were classified as positive while 18 were classified as negative.
 One submission was classified as a mixture of positive and negative comments.
 The final submission was not classified as the respondent was referring to the previous steering committee report.